synic/whyvim/README.md

 explain and show why in the world you'd want to use a 25 year old command line text editor over whatever it is you're using now.

-I've been coding professionally in some form since 1999, starting at the very beginning, there were lots of recommendations for using VIM, from blog posts, from colleagues, etc.  Although I used VIM for editing configuration files on Linux, it wasn't until 2006 that I started seriously investigating it as my main text editor for programming.
+I've been coding professionally in some form since 1999, and starting from the very beginning, there were lots of recommendations for using VIM, from blog posts, from colleagues, etc.  Although I used VIM for editing configuration files on Linux, it wasn't until 2006 that I started seriously investigating it as my main text editor for programming.
 The reasons for the delay were many, but largely it came down to the following few items:

 1. It was ugly.
 2. It was not a GUI application.
+3. I was fairly sure that people that still used it were just tech hipsters, and the real reason they used it is to look cool.
+Cus text editors make you cool, obviously.
-3. I could not understand how navigating code (especially in a large project with many files) could possibly be faster using the keyboard than it could be with the mouse.
+4. I could not understand how navigating code (especially in a large project with many files) could possibly be faster using the keyboard than it could be with the mouse.

-Number 3 is the big one.
+Number 4 is the big one.
 There's something to be said about the precision you can have with the mouse - you look on the screen, and you click where you want to the cursor to go.
 I could not fathom how you could get this precision in VIM.
 It turns out, however, that this is just not the way to approach VIM at all.
-You have to just trust that the creators and 25 years of history have created an alternate way to do things, quickly, and in a unique way.
+You have to just trust that the creators and 25 years of history (41 years of history if you count VI, the editor VIM is based on) have created an alternate way to do things, quickly, and in a unique way.

 The fact is, constantly reaching for your mouse to do things when you don't have to slows you down.
 Think about how often you reach for your mouse as